sayyidabeegam/robot-to-server-communication/README.md

 ## Overview

-The "robot-to-server" ROS package is designed to communicate different sensor data from the robot to the Mision Planner Server
+The "robot_to_server_comm" ROS package is designed to communicate different sensor data from the robot to the Mision Planner Server

 ## Code design

-## Testing
+## Usage

 ## Output